Call of Duty 2: American campaign

 As Corporal Bill Taylor of the 2nd Ranger Battalion, the player starts off by playing a part in D-Day, at the assault of Pointe du Hoc, to destroy a German artillery battery, and hold it against a massive German counter-offensive in the following mission.
 Soon after, the player captures a nearby town and serves as a sniper against mortar crews until reinforcements arrive.
-The second objective is focused on Hill 400, involving the capture of Bergstein, a disastrous charge at Hill 400's bunkers and the defense against the German counterattack, with the player again performing sniper work against German mortar teams, destroying enemy armor, and generally holding the hill against a massive counter-attack, all the while burdened by artillery and overwhelming numbers of German Blue Division soldiers.
+The second objective is focused on Hill 400, involving the capture of Bergstein, a disastrous charge at Hill 400's bunkers and the defense against the German counterattack, with the player again performing sniper work against German mortar teams, destroying enemy armor, and generally holding the hill against a massive counter-attack, all the while burdened by artillery and overwhelming numbers of German soldiers.
 The final mission is set amongst the Americans in the Rhine River crossing into Germany.
-It begins as one of the few missions with the player immediately under fire, providing cover fire against the Germans until reaching the river banks and then fighting through most of the town.
-The final fight has the player defeat two German Tiger Is.
+It begins as one of the few missions with the player immediately under fire, providing cover fire against the Germans until reaching the riverbanks and then fighting through most of the town.
+The final fight has the player defeat two German Tiger I tanks.